 Taragui Yerba Mate is another authentic loose leaf yerba mate product that is imported straight from South America.
 It has a smooth, more mellow flavor and is very well-suited for everyday consumption.

-3. Guayaki Traditional Yerba Mate
+3. Ecoteas Yerba Mate

 Its organically-sourced yerba mate leaves are grown in the rainforests of South America, and users love its earthy, grassy taste.
 Though some people prefer loose leaf yerba mate, if you like the convenience of tea bags, there’s no better choice.